namtoki/English/wordlist.md

 criticism:                          The criticism about this painting obviously varies from person to person.
 crossing:                           After the accident, the driver confessed that he hadn't stop at the crossing.
 cruise:                             My father won an award that included the prize of cruising around the grobe.
+current:                            He is confident that the company will eventually overcome its current problems.
 dash:                               He dashed across the railroad crossing just ahead of the train to show he wasn't coward.
 database:                           He couldn't concentrate on the task because he lacked the motivation to build a database.
 dealer:                             Car dealers should instruct their customers in the proper use of their car.